Dr. Richard A. Driscoll

 Author & Founder: The Eye Doc Blog – Dr. Driscoll is the founder and primary author of The Eye Doc Blog. keeping patients and doctors up to date on the latest news and research in eye care today.
 Dr. Driscoll has also authored numerous articles in optometric journals

-Researcher: Dr. Richard Driscoll, along with Dr. Diana Driscoll and others have conducted numerous research projects studying the potential predictive relationship between ocular fundus changes and systemic conditions
+Researcher: Dr. Richard Driscoll, has conducted numerous research projects studying the potential predictive relationship between ocular fundus changes and systemic conditions

 Active In His Profession

-“Membership in service organizations help us to render our knowledge and expertise to patients in underserved parts of the world”
+“Membership in service organizations helps us to render our knowledge and expertise to patients in underserved parts of the world”

 Member: Volunteer Optometric Services to Humanity